moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/README.md

 </p>

 Note: A documentation of notes & curated useful resources to help you prepare for the Kubernetes and Cloud Native Associate Exam [(KCNA)](https://training.linuxfoundation.org/certification/kubernetes-cloud-native-associate/) Feel free to share them :)

+For any fixes, updates or new additions to the syllabus, please raise an issue or make a pull-request (PR).
+Thank you!

 - Regardless of you sitting the KCNA exam or not, once you have studied these topics, you will have a good overall understanding of the Cloud-Native, Containers and Kubernetes eco-system.
 What matters is that you enjoy the learning process.
 Goodluck on your learning journey!

 The KCNA is a certification aimed for individuals who want to advance to the professional level by demonstrating an understanding of the core knowledge and abilities of Kubernetes.
 This certification is ideal for students learning about or candidates interested in working with cloud native technologies.